 Who is Joanne Griffith?

 A global citizen.
 A digital strategist.
 A builder of teams.
 A creative who loves to help others succeed.
+And a self-confessed audiophile.

 For more than twenty years Joanne's crafted stories across platforms — yes, writing is also much loved — for the BBC, NPR, Southern California Public Radio and American Public Media's "Marketplace."

-Storytelling has taken her around the world; from Malawi and the innovative ways women are tackling food insecurity to Puerto Rico and the island's economic recovery after Hurricane Maria.
+Storytelling has taken her around the world; from Malawi and the innovative ways women are tackling food insecurity, to Puerto Rico and the island's economic recovery after Hurricane Maria.
 She believes there's a story in almost everything; you just have to find the right people and the right platform to share it.

 At the heart of everything is diversity and the building of trust with the audience.
 As one of the BBC's first diversity change agents, Joanne created initiatives to expand the reporting and production pool, developed training programs to help staff understand the value of diversity and experimented with online resources that reflect multicultural London.